 “I figured I had something really good going in my life, and this was just getting in my way,” said Simmons.

-The twenty-three-year-old right guard had a standout rookie season with Pittsburgh in 2002, but Simmons started feeling unwell after minicamp in June 2003.
+As a 23-year-old right guard, Simmons had a standout rookie season with Pittsburgh in 2002, but he started feeling unwell after minicamp in June 2003.
 “My energy levels were gone, I was going to the bathroom all the time, had cottonmouth like I was chewing towels all day, and I was shedding weight – as much as eighteen pounds in one day.”

 After a couple of weeks, Simmons had lost forty-five pounds, but, undeterred, drove himself to training camp in Latrobe, PA, where the team’s medical staff promptly sent him to the E.R.
 He was diagnosed with type 1 diabetes.